gvwilson/thirdbit/src/fiction/bear/index.md

 a young woman was crying.
 "But I want to go __home__!" she said yet again.*

+<p class="centered">* * *</p>

-*"Not yet," the bear sitting across from her replied, as patient and implacable as a glacier.*
+"Not yet," the bear sitting across from her replied, as patient and implacable as a glacier.

-*The two raccoons making dinner exchanged worried looks.
+The two raccoons making dinner exchanged worried looks.
 This wasn't the first time they had kidnapped someone, but the others had all been adults
 (or at least with adults, if they had to be completely honest).
-They had seen temper tantrums, anger, fear, and despair, but this helpless bewilderment was new and uncomfortable.*
+They had seen temper tantrums, anger, fear, and despair, but this helpless bewilderment was new and uncomfortable.

-*Together,
+Together,
 they lifted the pot off the fire and spooned some porridge into a bowl.
-"Wish we had some honey," one said quietly.*
+"Wish we had some honey," one said quietly.

-*"Or maple syrup," the other agreed.
+"Or maple syrup," the other agreed.
 They both knew they meant for her, not for themselves or the bear.
 Neither looked directly at the cord tying their captive's ankle to the wagon.
-They had both worn collars and leashes in their youth, and it felt too much like that for their comfort.*
+They had both worn collars and leashes in their youth, and it felt too much like that for their comfort.

+<p class="centered">* * *</p>

 Thokmay had struggled with letters before, but not like this.
 Ogmin was *his* responsibility,